VictorTaelin/optlam/README.md

 ## What is this actually useful for?

 Not much, right now.
-It is optimal, but not optimized nor fast (it is written in JavaScript, after all), and I doubt there is anything *practical* this could do that couldn't be done faster with alternative known algorithms.
-But it is something new that enables some things that weren't possible before, and has a lot of potential that IMO deserves be explored.
+It is optimal, but not terribly efficient (it is written in JavaScript, after all).
+I don't know if there is something *practical* Optlam, as is, could do that couldn't be done faster with alternative known algorithms.
+But it is something new that enables some things that weren't possible before, and has a lot of potential that deserves be explored.
 For example, the algorithm can be effortlessly distributed through hundreds of processing cores, but JavaScript can't even spawn threads.